 Maybe you realize something about love, now, that you didn’t before.
 You can talk about what it means about your past.
 Did that lack of experience or knowledge impact your relationships in any way in the past?

 How will you use those new insights in the future?
 Did the person you’re talking to have a similar experience?
 And what is their personal philosophy when it comes to relationships?

-All those questions tie back the conversation and makes it much more meaningful, because it is about your life and the life of the friend or group of friends you’re talking to.
+All those questions tie back the conversation and make it much more meaningful because it is about your life and the life of the friend or group of friends you’re talking to.